The Stories of Working People in Our Community

 The Center for Emerging Media’s commitment to producing work that examines the experiences of marginalized people will continue far into the future.
 Whether through longer form documentaries, short features or a multi-media platform, we will continue to bring our audience the stories of people who are struggling to change their lives and their communities for the better.
 Just Words will continue, not only as a program produced by CEM in some fashion, but as a mission for CEM.

-- In Memory of Lucille Robinson - I just got the news that Lucille Robinson passed away.
+I just got the news that Lucille Robinson passed away.
 Lucille was the first participant in our Just Words series about the working poor in Maryland.
 Hers was the story of a grandmother who is raising her grandchildren.
 Her daughter and son were missing in action, gobbled up by the seduction of the streets.
 Because of her husband’s death and her own illness, she lost her middle-class life in Columbia, Maryland and found herself back in the inner-city, raising children as she struggled through her seventies.